pytroll/pytroll/web/source/quickstart_viirs.rst

 ==================
 VIIRS with Pytroll
 ==================
-The NOAA/NASA weather satellite Suomi National Polar Partnership (NPP) satellite was successfully launched October 28th, 2011.
+The NOAA/NASA weather satellite Suomi National Polar Partnership (Suomi-NPP) satellite was successfully launched October 28th, 2011.

-Suomi NPP carries the Visible Infrared Imaging Radiometer Suite (VIIRS) which is a moderate resolution Imager with herritage from MODIS onboard the EOS satellites Aqua and Terra, the AVHRR onboard the NOAA and Metop platforms, and the OLS onboard the DMSP satellites.
+Suomi-NPP carries the Visible Infrared Imaging Radiometer Suite (VIIRS) which is a moderate resolution Imager with herritage from MODIS onboard the EOS satellites Aqua and Terra, the AVHRR onboard the NOAA and Metop platforms, and the OLS onboard the DMSP satellites.
 VIIRS has a nearly constant spatial